gaetanlop/Commonlit-Readability-Competition/README.md

 * 07/07/2021: implemented layer wise learning rate
 * 13/07/2021: Tried layer wise learning rate + freezing + read the paper antoher time https://arxiv.org/pdf/1905.05583.pdf Layer wise lr not adding much.
 Try freezing only some layers of roberta.
 * 19/07/2021: find similarities between text but not the same score.
 Need to find a way to deal with this noisy samples.
+* 20/07/2021: Leaned about bradley terry algo.
+Tried to remove outliers and change the loss function to weight each samples differently based on its standard error.
+It did not wrok.
+Currently working on a new wqy to pretrain a model with bins.
+Need to try xgb or svm on CLS token + numerical features.
+*
 * IDEA / TRAIN THE MODEL ON CLASSIFICATION THEN REGRESSION TASK or combine two bert models one on classification and the other on regression task.

 * Found a very interesting blog about NLP: https://mccormickml.com/